Expense Management For Small Businesses

 Use Smaller Vehicles for fleet cost management

-Smaller vehicles have a tendency to cost less to operate because they get better mileage, use less fuel, and experience less wear and tear because they aren’t being pushed to haul heavy loads all the time.
+Use Smaller Vehicles: Smaller vehicles tend to cost less to operate because they get better mileage, use less fuel, and experience less wear and tear because they aren’t being pushed to haul heavy loads all the time.

 For example, do your field service technicians absolutely need the cargo capacity and hauling power of a pickup truck?
 Or, could they fit their necessary tools in an SUV or minivan that comes with a lower cost of operation?